tu-delft-library/rdm101-book/_sources/modules/module5.md

 4. Go to ‘Write Plan’.

 ✅ Go back to your slides or papers and post-it’s of your data flow map of week 1 and 2 and use the information in there to fill in the questions of the data management plan.
 If appropriate, you can use the ‘Additional Information’ box in the template to add as many details as possible according to your data flow map./
-✅ If you don’t know how to answer any of the questions please let us know in the Discussion.
-We would also like to hear your reflections that came up while filling in the DMP.

 ```